 In his last years, the bear, with his head hung low, paced.
-He took a few steps, lifted and licked his paw, placed it back down, then took a few more steps, and did the same thing, over again and again.
-It was like he was in a trance and oblivious to anything else.
+He took a few steps, lifted and licked his paw, placed it back down, then took a few more steps, and did the same thing, over and over again.
+It was as if he were in a trance and oblivious to anything else.
 No doubt, there were moments, at least in the bear's youth, when he looked engaged and playful and people would point and say how happy he looked.
-I know this article is supposed to be about dogs and crates, so why am I talking about bears in zoos?
+I know this article is supposed to be about dogs and crates, so why am I bringing up bears in zoos?
 Practices that were once accepted and supported in the past are no longer tolerated.
-Boundaries and awareness of what is humane and inhumane have shifted; however, not nearly enough.
+Boundaries and awareness of what is humane and inhumane have shifted; however, still not nearly enough.
 Zoos still exist all over the world.

-We can hope that the habitual crating of dogs will soon lose its widespread acceptance, along with so many other barbaric practices and tools.
-Some people who agree with these thoughts, will refrain from saying them out loud.
-They know how hostile the blowback can be.
-Still, many more pet professionals are speaking out about the adverse effects of over crating.
+We can hope that the habitual crating of dogs will soon lose its widespread acceptance, along with so many other harmful practices and tools.
+Yet, some people who agree with these sentiments, will refrain from voicing them out loud.
+They understand how hostile the blowback can be.
+All the same, many more pet professionals are speaking out about the adverse effects of over crating.
 If enough of us say this out loud, people will have to listen.

-There are no stats on how many animals are crated at any given time.
+There are no statistics on how many animals are crated at any given time.
 There are no records of how many animals have died in crates.
 No doubt, the number is astronomical.
 It doesn't have to be this way.
 With gentle guidance dogs can be given freedom and choice.
 Millions of dogs live freely in their own homes as part of the family.
 Yours can too.